-Smoke Detector Lifespan: How Long Do Smoke Detectors Last?
+Smoke Detector Lifespan: How Long Do They Last?

 When it comes to home safety, smoke detectors play an important role in warning you and your loved ones of immediate danger.
 That’s why it’s vital to not only provide regular maintenance but also keep in mind when it’s time to replace your smoke detector.
 Not doing this risks the overall safety of you and your loved ones.